gkotian/gkotian.github.io/travels/_posts/2010-05-03-googie-goes-bungee-jumping.md

 title: Googie Goes Bungee Jumping
 categories:
 - Ecuador
-excerpt: The bus dropped us near the bridge in Baños from where one could jump off the edge suspended by bungee cords for a mere 10 USD.
-I had always wanted to do a bungee jump, and couldn't wait to try.
-Abraham had already jumped off this same bridge twice before, and he was ready for more.
-Nicolas & Pedro however didn't want to, so we put them in charge of capturing our jumps.
 ---

 The bus dropped us near the bridge in Baños from where one could jump off the